 What Really Happens to Your Body When You Stop Working Out

 2018 has already started and most of us are motivated to crush some serious goals this year whether it’s getting a new job, saving money or getting in shape before summer comes.
-But no matter how dedicated you are to achieve your fitness goal, skipping a day (or two) of working out, is bound to happen at some point due to work, vacation or whatever reason, and soon all your health-related New Year’s resolutions go right out the window.
+But no matter how dedicated you are to achieve your fitness goal, skipping a day (or two) of working out, is bound to happen at some point due to work, vacation or whatever reason.
+Soon enough all your health-related New Year’s resolutions go right out the window.
 So what happens when you neglect the gym once in a while?
 Let’s find out.

 How Long Will it Take You to Fall Out of Shape?